hasan-py/MERN_Stack_Project_Ecommerce_Hayroo/README.md

 # CS436 Term Project
-Our projects reports are located under the Project Demo and SetUp section.
+Our project reports are located under the Project Demo and SetUp section.

 Names of our group members:
 - Arda Güney